 Shortly after her arrival in Warsaw, she secretly handed over the valuable package to the Church of the Holy Cross.
 Some 30 years later, it was put in a specially-designed epitaph with a quote from the Gospel of Saint Mathew: ‘Where your treasure is, there will your heart be’.
 Chopin’s heart has been kept in the niche of the church ever since, with the short exception of the Second World War period, when it was stolen by Germans.

 Mickiewicz’s body: three funerals & a scandal

-But it was another Polish emigre whose dead body came to epitomise the ultimate dead of Polish culture.
-Adam Mickiewicz, who had already left Poland in 1824, spent the next thirty years in exile, pursuing a shifting career of poet, politician and social activist.
-His busy life ended in Constantinople where the poet was engaged in his last major work, trying to establish a Polish legion to fight in the Crimean War.
+But it was another Polish emigre whose dead body came to epitomise the ultimate death in Polish culture.
+Adam Mickiewicz, who had already left Poland in 1824, spent the next 30 years in exile, pursuing a shifting career as poet, politician and social activist.
+His busy life ended in Constantinople – where the poet was engaged in his last major work, trying to establish a Polish legion to fight in the Crimean War.
 His unexpected death left the local Polish diaspora flabbergasted about the prospective destiny of his body.